djepar/djepar.github.io/BlogEntry.md

 I continue the Programming with JavaScript of the MetaCourse, I saw again : Arrays, Objets and Functions (nothing new) Creation of another web-site which will be the manual of computer science.

-### OS (Google Coursera Course 4 : System Administration and IT Infrastructure Services)
+### OS (Google Coursera IT Course 4 : System Administration and IT Infrastructure Services)
 Trying to understand PXEBoot and learn more about FTP, SFTP and TFTP.

 ## 14 september 2022